 The Brooklyn District Attorney announced on Wednesday that it would conduct its own criminal investigation into the tragic death of a Fort Greene mother of three who was run down by an SUV that apparently ran a red light last Thursday.

 The move by Brooklyn DA Charles Hynes came after the NYPD had ruled that there was “no crime committed” when the Ford Explorer slammed into Aileen McKay-Dalton, the 40-year-old mom.

 “People came forward and said that there are some things we should look into,” Hynes’s spokesman Jerry Schmetterer told us.
 “We’re investigating [if] a crime was committed.”

-Those allegations were front and center during a candle light vigil for McKay-Dalton at the site of the accident last Wednesday afternoon.
+Those allegations were front and center during a candle light vigil for McKay-Dalton at the site of the accident on Wednesday afternoon.

 A crowd of 50 people showed up for the vigil, most hailing the Scotland native McKay-Dalton as a pillar of her community and a dear friend.

 “Aileen really loved living in Brooklyn,” said Kelly Fitzgerald, a friend of the family.
 “We’re going to miss her forever.”

 At the end, the group of witnesses, friends, family, and neighbors – many weeping – lit candles and held a moment of silence.

 “She was amazing.
 She had tons of friends,” added Karen Griffin.

 “She touched everybody that she met,” said another friend.